-The recursion tree technique can also be used for algorithms where the recursive subproblems have different sizes.
-As an extreme example, the worst-case recurrence for quicksort T(n) = T(n-1)+T(1)+O(n) gives us a completely unbalanced recursion tree, where one child of each internal node is a leaf.
+As a more extreme example, the worst-case recurrence for quicksort T(n) = T(n-1) + T(1) + O(n) gives us a completely unbalanced recursion tree, where one child of each internal node is a leaf.
 The level-by-level sum doesn't fall into any of our three default categories, but we can still derive the solution $T(n) = O(n^2)$ by observing that every level value is at most n and there are at most n levels.
-(Moreover, since n/2 levels each have value at least n/2, this analysis can be improved by at most a constant factor, which for our purposes means not at all.)
+(Again, this conservative analysis is tight, because n/2 levels each have value at least n/2.)